oszi/ansible-collections/README.md

 ### Debian / Ubuntu Login Shells

 By default, desktop terminals on Debian are not login shells, /etc/profile.d is not sourced.
-Manually enable login shells in desktop terminals.
-[Profiles / Command]
+Source /etc/profile.d/* or manually enable login shells.
+[Profiles - Command]

 ### RedHat / CentOS Support

 Most roles support the latest RedHat family distributions with some tweaking.
-See the [EPEL](https://docs.fedoraproject.org/en-US/epel/) documentation as it is not enabled by default.
+EPEL and other non-default repositories may be required.

 ### First-time setup